How did Marilyn Manson get discovered?

 Q: What is shock rock?

-A: Shock rock is a genre of music that combines elements of rock music with theatrical performances, often characterized provocative and controversial stage antics.
+A: Shock rock is a genre of music characterized its provocative and controversial themes, often incorporating elements of horror, theatricality, and explicit imagery.

 Q: Who is Trent Reznor?